 Bianca Argimón Belgium, b.
 1988

-Smooth appearances, deceptive sweetness: Bianca Argimón’s works occupy that tipping point where beauty wavers and, without a raised voice, reveals the madness of our time.
+Smooth appearances, deceptive sweetness: Bianca Argimón’s works occupy that tipping point where beauty wavers and quietly exposes the madness of our time.

 — Antoine Py & Camille Frasca

-Bianca Argimón graduated from the École nationale supérieure des Arts Décoratifs (ENSAD) and the École nationale supérieure des Beaux-Arts de Paris.
+Bianca Argimón is a Franco-Spanish artist born in Brussels in 1988.
+She graduated from the École nationale supérieure des Arts Décoratifs (ENSAD) and the École nationale supérieure des Beaux-Arts in Paris, earning highest honors in 2015.
+She also studied for a semester at the Rhode Island School of Design (RISD).